reilxlx/VisualDataset100K/README.md

 ### Acknowledgments

 This project benefits from the [Visual Genome Dataset V1.2](http://visualgenome.org/api/v0/api_home.html).
 Thanks to all the authors mentioned above for their contributions.

+### If you found this project helpful, please give me a Star ⭐.